List of awards and nominations received by Deepika Padukone

-In 2022, she was awarded the Time 100 Impact Award for the second time, previously awarded in 2018 for "100 Most Influential People".
-She was the only Indian woman to be on the 2018 list and became the first Indian personality to be honoured by the Time Magazine twice.
-She also created a Guinness World Record in 2019.

 Asian Film Awards

 The Asian Film Awards are presented annually by the Hong Kong International Film Festival society to recognize excellence of those in the Asian film industry.
 Padukone has received two nominations.

 BIG Star Entertainment Awards

 The BIG Star Entertainment Awards is an annual event organised by the Reliance Broadcast Network.
 Padukone has won six awards from sixteen nominations.

 CNN-IBN Indian of the Year

 The CNN-IBN Indian of the Year is an award presented annually by CNN-IBN since 2006 to Indians who have been judged to have helped strengthen society and build Brand India during the year.
 Padukone has received one award from two nominations.

 ETC Bollywood Business Awards

 The ETC Bollywood Business Awards are presented annually by ETC Bollywood Business to award Bollywood films.
 This is the only award in India which judges films based on their box-office performances.

 Filmfare Awards

 The Filmfare Awards is one of the oldest and most prominent Hindi film award ceremonies.
 They are presented annually by The Times Group to honour both artistic and technical excellence.
-Padukone has won three awards from 10 nominations.
+Padukone has won four awards from 10 nominations.